Moral Alignment for LLM Agents: Discussion

 \section{Discussion}

 In this work, we present a method for fine-tuning LLM agents to adhere to a specific moral strategy in matrix games by employing RL with intrinsic rewards.

-The two different moral payoff structures used in this study have different advantages and disadvantages in terms of implementation in real-world systems.
+The two core moral payoff structures used in this study have different advantages and disadvantages in terms of implementation in real-world systems.
 Our definition of the consequentialist (\textit{Utilitarian}) moral agents is a function of the payoffs given by the environment to both players.
-Thus, its implementation in practice requires that the LLM agent will has observability of the rewards received by both players from the environment on a given time step (or a reliable estimate).
+Thus, its implementation in practice requires that the LLM agent has observability of the rewards received by both players from the environment on a given time step (or a reliable estimate).
 For \textit{Deontological} morality, on the other hand, a norm may be easier to define in any environment without direct access to game payoffs or the opponent's current actions.
-The definition of the \textit{Deontological} norm used in this study (``do not defect against a cooperator'') only required a memory of one previous move of an opponent.
-This makes such a norm-base reward function easy to implement in cases in which the developer of an LLM agent only has access to their own agent's observations of the environment and not anyone else's.
+The definition of the \textit{Deontological} norm used in this study (``do not defect against a cooperator'') only requires a memory of one previous move of an opponent.
+This makes such a norm-base reward function easier to implement in cases in which the LLM agent only has access to their own observations of the environment and not anyone else's.
 In future work, the intrinsic rewards approach can be applied to modeling a variety of other moral values.